-Geico is one of the largest insurers in the nation with a strong financial backing and a goal to save drivers money.
-It offers competitive insurance rates for its six standard insurance coverage options.
+Geico is one of the largest insurers in the nation with a strong financial backing and the goal to save drivers the most amount of money.
+It offers competitive car insurance rates for its six standard insurance coverage options.
 You can also add more coverage like rideshare insurance, accident forgiveness, and roadside assistance.

 Progressive auto insurance is also available nationwide and is a great option for high-risk drivers.
 The insurer has full coverage options, plus add-ons like roadside assistance, gap insurance, and rideshare coverage.

 There are many available discounts, including those for safety features on your car, going paperless, and paying your premium in full.
 Progressive has an easy quote process, which allows you to compare other auto insurance companies right on its website.
 Progressive received 4.5 stars in our in-depth review.

 Read more in our full review of Progressive insurance.

 #3 USAA Insurance: Best For Military